dalmatinerdb/docs/_sources/http_api.txt

 HTTP API
 ========

-The dalmatiner frontend offers a simplistic HTTP API for running queries along with a basic UI.
+The DalmatinerDB frontend offers a simplistic HTTP API for running queries along with a basic UI.
 All endpoints respond in regards of the **Content-Type** requested.
 Three types are currently valid:

-* text/html - will return a human redable UI page.
+* text/html - will return a human readable UI page.
 * application/json - returns the result in json format.
-* application/x-messagepack - returns the results messagepack encoded.
+* application/x-messagepack - returns the result's MessagePack encoded.

-Using msgpack is recommanded as it both conserves computation time and bandwith during en- and decoding.
+Using MessagePack is recommended as it both conserves computation time and bandwidth during encoding and decoding.

 Bucket Listing
 --------------

-To list buckets the endpoint `/buckets` is querried with a `GET` request, it will return a list of all buckets known to DalmatinerDB.
+To list all buckets, submit a `GET` request to the endpoint `/buckets`.
+The reponse will return a list of all buckets known to DalmatinerDB.

 Metric Listing
 --------------

-Lists all the metrics in a bucket, the endpoint `/buckets/<bucket name>` is querried with a `GET` request, it will return a list of all metrics inside the requested bucket.
+To list all the metrics in a bucket, submit a `GET` request to the endpoint `/buckets/<bucket name>`.
+The response will return a list of all metrics inside the requested bucket.

 DQL Query
 ---------

 To execute a DQL query a `GET` request is performed on the endpint `/`, and the query passed with the parameter `q`.
-Returned is a object of the form:
+The response will return an object of the form:

 .. code-block:: javascript

    {
-    "t": 1.2, // Duration in miliseconds
+    "t": 1.2, // Duration in milliseconds
     "d": [{/*...*/}] // Result objects
    }